SHARE THIS ARTICLE

 A broad policy also covers all risks (except for any risks named in your policy as exclusions), but when it comes to your contents, it only covers all named risks.
 That means that unless a belonging or valuable is specifically written into your policy, it won’t be covered.

-This helps them ensure that in the event of a complete or partial loss, they can still get their money back!
+This helps them ensure that in the event of a complete or partial loss, they will not suffer a financial loss on their end!

 Not a mortgage holder?
 Then there’s no minimum insurance requirement for you!

-To give yourself an idea of the value of your belongings, we recommend you do a basic home inventory.
+To get a sense of the value of your belongings, we recommend creating a basic home inventory.

-Start by going through your most expensive items, things like jewelry, furs, and art.
-Then work your way down to your more common household items, like TVs, furniture, clothing, and appliances.
+Start by going through your high-value items, like jewelry, art, and electronics.
+Then work your way down to your more common household items, such as furniture, clothing, and appliances.
 This will give you a ballpark figure you can compare against your dwelling coverage.

-Note: If you own any particularly expensive, rare, or hard-to-find items, we can increase your personal property limits to ensure you have enough insurance to cover the cost of replacing your items should anything happen to them.
+Note: If you own any rare or high-value items, consider increasing your personal property limits to ensure you’ll have enough coverage to replace these items if necessary.

-As we mentioned above, your dwelling coverage covers the structure of your house.
-Your contents insurance covers what makes your house a home.
-And even though you most likely own possessions that are irreplaceable, contents insurance will at least allow you to replace the things that aren’t.
-So that you can continue having a functional home that enables you to build and create memories for years to come.
+Your dwelling coverage covers the structure of your house, but contents insurance covers what makes your house a home.
+And even though you most likely own irreplaceable possessions, contents insurance will allow you to replace the things that aren’t.
+This coverage will help you maintain a functional home, extending to personal belongings, furniture, appliances, and more.

 It’s best to think about the worst-case scenarios here.
-For example: If someone were to fall down your stairs and not be able to work for the next 5 years as a result, would your liability insurance cover a claim made against you?
+For example: If someone were to fall on stairs while on your property and become unable to work, would your liability insurance fully cover the claim?

-Because, as the saying goes, when it rains, it pours.
-Meaning when things go wrong, they can go wrong quickly!
-Making sure the right coverage– and enough of it– is the most important thing you can do when getting a home insurance policy.
+As the saying goes, when it rains, it pours.
+Meaning when things go wrong, they can go wrong quickly.
+Making sure you have adequate liability coverage is one of the most important aspects of a solid home insurance policy.

 Extra coverage options available to Manitobans are:

-It’s very rare that you would need Umbrella Insurance—which you can think of as extended liability insurance—on your homeowner’s policy.
-That said, if the amount of liability coverage available in your standard or extra liability insurance wasn’t enough for your specific situation, you could add umbrella insurance to cover any difference on a loss.
+If the amount of liability coverage available in your standard or extra liability insurance isn’t enough for your specific situation, you could add umbrella insurance to cover any difference on a loss.

 Certain things will impact your home insurance rates and requirements, like: